Jam City (company)

-Jam City, Inc. (formerly MindJolt and Social Gaming Network) is an American video game developer based in Culver City, California.
+Jam City, Inc. (formerly MindJolt and Social Gaming Network) is an American video game developer and publisher based in Culver City, California.
 The company was founded in 2010 by Chris DeWolfe, Colin Digiaro, Aber Whitcomb, and Josh Yguado.
 Jam City has nine studios located in the United States, Canada, South America, and Europe.
 As of 2021, it employs 825 people.
 Netmarble is the largest shareholder in Jam City.
 As of 2021, Jam City's games have 31 million monthly active users and 1.3 billion total downloads.